jkingportfolio/CI_PP1_TheCocktailBar/README.md

 <img src="docs/validation-accessibility/accessibility-validation-404.png">
 </details>

 - Icons from Font Awesome are used in the site.
-As they are for decorative purposes only, Font Awesome already populates the code to be copied with an aria-hidden="true" attribute to accomodate accessibility.
+As they are for decorative purposes only, Font Awesome already populates the code to be copied with an aria-hidden="true" attribute to accommodate accessibility.

 ### Performance